Level 1 is a 2 year program...Module 1.1 Offense is this year, Module 1.2 Defense is next year.

 - The higher the level of ball, the higher the level of pay.

 - Junior Umpires start at $32.50 / game, and it progresses from there.

 What does it cost?

 - Each umpire must go through an annual umpire clinic.
 Clinics take place in the spring, and vary in length depending on the level being taken.

-- Level 1 is a one day course and provides the basic positioning, and a rules base to get you started.
+- Level 1 Modules are a one day course and provides the basic positioning, and a rules base to get you started.

-- Level 2/3 is a combined clinic and is 2 days in length.
+- Level 2 is a THREE year program, you must have Level 1 to be eligible to take Level 2.
 By taking this clinic, you increase your ability, which provides you with more opportunities to umpire higher levels of baseball.

 - Level 4/5 is the national program, before registering for this course you must complete level 3 training.
-This course is also 2 day course and is a high level training.
+This course is a 2 day course and is a high level training.

 - Costs start at $35 for the Level 1, $50 Level 2 and increases from there.